pc-aide/Terraform/README.md

 ---

 ## IaC vs CM
-1. eg. with terraform can create RDS\MySQL
+1. eg. with terraform can create (provisioning) RDS\MySQL
-2. but can't create tables, my schema inside my MySQL vs with Ansible, now it's possible for that (CM)
+   * but can't create the tables, my schema inside my MySQL vs with Ansible, now it's possible for that (CM)